MarlinFirmware/Marlin/Marlin/Firmwares/README.md

    # **VERY IMPORTANT:**
    First of all, you need to check that you have flashed the **correct firmware**.
    To do this, with a finger on the power switch :-), obtain a "HOME" from the menu (Motion/AutoHome) or a "G28" command from a terminal.

+     Note for Q5:
+     After the flash, you may be asked to calibrate the screen: press the crosses on the screen to complete the calibration.

   Now YOU are ready to start a calibration of your printer!!